Printed Fold Error. St. Louis District. A fold has resulted in both miscut paper and partial printing of the third print on the back.

 Scarce New York District with mismatched prefix letters, serial numbers H45429785A and B45429785A appearing on the same note.

-Overprint on back error.
-The third printing has been printed entirely on the back.
+Overprint on Back Error.
+San Francisco District.
+The third printing has been printed on the back.
+Very eye appealing.

 Insufficient Inking Error.
 The entire third printing is missing.
 Very eye appealing.